Image

 Wondering what happened with Thorncest lawsuits brought against the previous owner and search for contacts with the new owners.
 Seems there was a court date set in November or December?

-Sunny, with a high of 67 and low of 31 degrees.
-Sunny during the morning, clear overnight.
+Patchy rain nearby, with a high of 71 and low of 54 degrees.
+Overcast during the morning, partly cloudy during the afternoon, patchy rain nearby for the evening, clear overnight.